 PayPal fees

 PayPal fees can range from a few dollars to as much as 1.5% of the transaction value.
 Therefore, PayPal can be a viable payment method for smaller amounts.
-However, if you are sending or receiving larger sums, it may end up being cheaper to wire the funds to your broker through your bank.
+However, if you're sending or receiving larger sums, it may end up being cheaper to wire the funds to your broker through your bank.
 It may be worth looking into an Automated Clearing House (ACH) or Single Euro Payments Area (SEPA) transfer, as bank transfers will have fixed fees – regardless of the amount sent.

 Which forex brokers accept PayPal?